-Fig. 36.
-Distribution of element quality for the skull model (bone is shown in white and cranial cavity is shown in black.

-in CUBIT.
+The hexahedral mesh of the goose16 model, shown in Fig. 37, was generated using sheet insertion algorithms in SCIRun and mesh cutting algorithms in CUBIT.
+A close-up view detailing the internal pipe detail is shown in Fig. 38.
 The final mesh contains 57,114 hexahedra.
-The mesh quality distribution of scaled Jacobian measures for the goose16 mesh is shown in Figure 38.
+The mesh quality distribution of scaled Jacobian measures for the goose16 mesh is shown in Fig. 39.

-The mesh was generated following the process flow shown in Figure 39.
+The mesh was generated following the process flow shown in Fig. 40.
 Specifically, a simplified geometry that was sweepable was created and meshed in CUBIT.
 A set of sheets was created and inserted into this mesh to fit the geometry of the original model using a triangle mesh of this surface as a guide in placing the hexahedral sheets.
 The elements outside the original volume boundaries described by the newly inserted sheet were discarded.

-On the backside of the goose model, a set of half-cylindrical sheets following the pipe-like arm created in the previous step was added to this mesh with the elements interior to this cylinder being discarded.
-An additional halfcylindrical branch to the previous sheets was added to this, discarding the elements interior to this set of sheets, resulting in the mesh shown in Image H of Figure 39.
+On the backside of the goose model, a set of halfcylindrical sheets following the pipe-like arm created in the previous step was added to this mesh with the elements interior to this cylinder being discarded.
+An additional halfcylindrical branch to the previous sheets was added to this, discarding the elements interior to this set of sheets, resulting in the mesh shown in Image H of Fig. 40.

 Finally, one last set of sheets was added near the top of the model to produce the filleted region and finalize the mesh.
 Because this last set of sheets was nearly tangent with the top of the surface near the middle of the model, a line of doublet elements resulted where the two sheets meet.
-This line of doublets was resolved with a boundary face collapse operation [22] to join the two disjoint sheets into a single continuous sheet across the top of the model.
+This line of doublets was resolved with a boundary face collapse operation [25] to join the two disjoint sheets into a single continuous sheet across the top of the model.

 The resulting mesh was smoothed using a Laplacian smoother on the boundary quadrilaterals and hexahedral elements, followed by a mesh untangling operation and condition number optimization.
-The resulting mesh quality distribution of scaled Jacobian measures is shown in Figure 38.
+The resulting mesh quality distribution of scaled Jacobian measures is shown in Fig. 39.